Illinois Traffic Violation and DUI Lawyers

 The Illinois Secretary of State mails a Notice of Suspension letter to you at the address on your driver’s license.
 Therefore, it is very important that you keep this updated.
 If your driver’s license reflects an old address, you need to contact the Illinois Secretary of State to inform them of the change of address.
 You do not want to risk missing this letter.

 Unfortunately, we often see clients who do not get this letter and, as a result, do not realize they are suspended.
 If they are caught driving during this time, the fact that they did not get the letter or were not aware of the suspension is not a valid legal excuse to avoid additional charges for driving while suspended.

 Monitoring Device Driving Permit

 The letter about the notice of suspension includes a Monitoring Device Driving Permit (MDDP) application form.
 This is a very simple application mailed to you by the Illinois Secretary of State.
 Put your driver’s license number, name, and address on that form.
 If you are asking for an employment exemption because you drive a work vehicle, provide your employer’s information on the form.
-Complete the form and mail it back to the Illinois Secretary of State immediately.
+Complete the form and send it back to the Illinois Secretary of State immediately.
 If you live in Cook County, you’ll want to submit this form to 17 N. State Street, Chicago along with these Terms & Conditions.
 If you live outside of Cook County, send this form to 211 Howlett in Springfield along with these Terms & Conditions.

 Within about 10 or 14 days, the Illinois Secretary of State will let you know if your monitoring device driving permit application was approved.
 If it is approved, the cost is $30 per month to the Illinois Secretary of State plus an $8 one-time permit fee.
 So, if your suspension is for six months, the total cost will be $188.
 If your suspension is for 12 months, the cost will be $368.